Anthony Papoutsis

 Using RPE for Different Training Phases

-Strength Phase: Focus on lower reps (1-5) and higher RPE (8-10).
+- Strength phases: lower reps with higher RPE targets.

 Incorporating RIR in High-Volume Training